-“Executive Order (EO)” means a document issued by the Executive Officer verifying that vehicles, engines, add-on components, and other devices meet requirements in CARB regulations and/or in California statute.
+“Executive Order (EO)” means a document issued by the Executive Officer verifying that vehicles, engines, add-on components, and other devices meet requirements in CARB regulations or in California statute.

-“Five-Day pass” means a once-a-year temporary pass, obtained online from the Executive Officer, to operate a vehicle in California for five consecutive calendar days without obtaining a compliance certificate.
+“Five-Day pass” means a once-a-year temporary pass, obtained through the electronic reporting system from the Executive Officer, to operate a vehicle in California for five consecutive calendar days without the Executive Officer deeming the vehicle compliant with the HD I/M Regulation .

 “Fleet” means one (1) or more heavy-duty vehicles owned by the same person, agency, business, or other entity.